trueadm/ripple/website/docs/guide/syntax.md

 ## Example: Displaying Text

 This is the first place we can notice the difference between Ripple and JSX.
-You'll need to place your text inside {braces} to make start an expression.
+You'll need to place your text inside {braces} to start an expression.
 Again, this is because Ripple templates are statements rather than expressions, so we cannot have text in the middle of the template, as it would be akin to writing text in the middle of your code.